-If there are just a few questions that we see coming up time and time again via email and in our Facebook group it’s the following:
+If there are just a few questions that we see coming up time and time again via email and in our membership community it’s the following:

 - How do I decide which service(s) to offer my clients?

 - Where is the best place to start? -and-

 Seems like a straightforward series of questions, doesn’t it?
 If only that were the truth!

 Figuring out how to find your niche as a virtual assistant can be harder that it seems.